This year, Small Business Saturday’s 5th iteration falls on Saturday 2nd December. But you might be wondering why I am telling you now…

 So what I’m saying is: do not dismiss Small Business Saturday as a bandwagon.
 Think of it more as a circus that rolls into town and brings excitement with it.
 The difference is this circus will always be in town, once shoppers know where to go.
 People want experiences, shopkeepers who know them and make them feel welcome, and experts who can suggest, educate and advise.
 There are ten weeks to start planning, write copy, design leaflets and get your press releases to business and local press.
 Now all that’s left is to get out there and build your entrepreneur army!

 If you need a team of writers and designers to make your event gain attention then you had better hire them right now.
 VKN Digital can put your local business on the map.
-Remember that 2nd December is just around the corner.Tags: community, entrepreneur, small business Saturday
+Remember that 2nd December is just around the corner.Tags: community, entrepreneur, local business, small business, small business Saturday